Rhinoplasty compensation claims

-After this recovery period has passed, however, there may well be indications that something has gone wrong.
+After this recovery period has passed, however, there may well be indications that your nose job has gone wrong.
 Some examples of surgical malpractice include:

 - Nasal collapse where the bridge of the nose, or columella, caves inwards

-- Saddle deformity at the tip of the nose (also known as supra-tip hollowing)
+- Saddle deformity above the tip of the nose (also known as supra-tip hollowing)

-- Asymmetrical nostrils or contour irregularities caused by removing too much tissue
+- Asymmetrical nostrils or a pinched appearance caused by removing too much tissue

 - The results of the procedure look different to what was expected

-If a cosmetic surgeon or clinic was negligent during your rhinoplasty procedure, you can make a claim for a financial award.
-This compensation can include substantial damages for physical injury, psychological distress or to cover the costs of any restorative medical surgery you may need.
+If a cosmetic surgeon was negligent during your rhinoplasty procedure, you can make a claim for a financial award.
+This compensation can include damages for any physical and psychological injury you have endured, as well as covering the cost of any restorative surgery you might need.